 - Rouge Beach: There is a paved path and roadway that goes downhill to the lower parking lot and beach area.
 The Rouge Marsh Trail is a flat boardwalk along the edge of the marsh with views out onto the water.
 There is a ramp style pedestrian bridge to the Pickering entrance way.
 The Waterfront Trail leading from the lower parking lot along the beach is also paved.

-- Glen Eagles Vista: This short trail is flat with a grass surface.
+- Glen Eagles Vista: This short trail is flat with grass and granular surface.
 It provides views of the Rouge River and Little Rouge River valleys as well as interpretive signage.

 - Bob Hunter Memorial Park: This location has a granular surface parking lot that leads to the trailheads.
-The Tallgrass Trek Trail at the Bob Hunter area features a mix of gravel and paved surfaces suitable for wheelchairs and strollers.
-This trail passes by restored wetlands, meadows, and replanted trees.
+The Tallgrass Trek Trail in the Bob Hunter area features a mix of granular and paved surfaces that are flat and open.
 Other trails in this area are a mix of paved, granular, boardwalk and dirt surfaces, of varying inclines.

 - Glen Rouge Campground: This area has a paved parking lot and path leading to the Mast Trail trailhead.
 The Mast Trail is a dirt path with hills and stairs.
 The path leading down into the campground area is paved, with grass camping patches.
 The washroom and shower facilities are accessed via a paved ramp near the entrance or by stairs in the heart of the campground area.

 - Twyn Rivers Day Use Area: The area has a granular parking area and a natural dirt path that leads to Mast, Vista and Orchard Trails.